 The DPP, as the "head of institution" for the purposes of the Privacy Act, has overall responsibility for the PPSC’s compliance with the Act.
-Pursuant to section 73 of the Act, the DPP has delegated all related powers to the Executive Director and Senior Counsel, Ministerial and External Relations Secretariat (the ATIP Coordinator) and the Manager, Access to Information and Privacy (the ATIP Manager).
+Pursuant to section 73 of the Act, the DPP has delegated all related powers to the Director General, Communications and Parliamentary Affairs (the ATIP Coordinator) and the Manager, Access to Information and Privacy (the ATIP Manager).
 The PPSC’s privacy responsibilities are interpreted, implemented, managed and monitored by the ATIP Office.

 The ATIP Coordinator and the ATIP Manager will review the PPSC’s ATIP delegation instrument periodically, and whenever they become aware that circumstances surrounding the instrument have changed, will ensure that it remains current and effective.

 While the DPP has overall responsibility for the PPSC’s compliance with the Privacy Act, employees and agents must inform themselves of and comply with their legal obligations under the Act, its regulations, and related Treasury Board policies, directives and guidelines and this Policy.

 In addition, employees and agents must report any and all contraventions of the Policy or the Act to their supervisor, team leader or manager.
 The supervisor, team leader or manager, in turn, must report these contraventions to the ATIP Office.

 - The DPP is the PPSC’s “Head of Institution” for the purposes of the Privacy Act.
 The DPP has overall responsibility for ensuring that the organization complies with the Act, its regulations, and related Treasury Board policies, directives and guidelines.

 - Deputy Directors of Public Prosecutions